-Dzachuka, Region of the High Grasslands of Kham, east Tibet
+Dzachuka, High Grasslands Region of Kham, east Tibet

 Vast expanses, touching sky, infused with clarity, Dzachuka is an area of northern Sichuan Province in the Tibetan area of Kham.
 It is known as the High Grasslands, with sweeping views and a mixture of green rolling mountains and craggy snow peaks.